Waste Emissions Calculator: Reducing your business’s carbon footprint

 Our waste emissions calculator considers 12 broad types of waste that are commonly found in commercial waste in the UK.

-2. Measure waste quantities
+2. Enter waste quantities

-3. Determine disposal methods
+3. Select disposal method

 Each disposal method has a different carbon footprint.
 For example, melting glass in furnaces is the most carbon-intensive component of glass recycling, while aerobic composting releases small amounts of CO2 during breakdown by microorganisms.